hjf1997/LieNet/readme.md

 ## Introduction
 This is the pytorch version of LieNet, which is from the paper Zhiwu Huang, Chengde Wan, Thomas Probst, Luc Van Gool.
 Deep Learning on Lie Groups for Skeleton-based Action Recognition, In Proc.
 CVPR 2017.
 ## Usage
-step 1 download g3d data from http://www.vision.ee.ethz.ch/~zzhiwu/ and save tham in g3d folder.
+step 1 download g3d data from http://www.vision.ee.ethz.ch/~zzhiwu/ and save them in g3d folder.

 step 2 run prediction.py in any IDE.
 ## BTW